Governor saw deadly arrest video months before prosecutors

 5 of12 FILE - This undated photo provided by his family in September 2020 shows Ronald Greene.
 Authorities initially said Greene died in May 2019 after crashing his vehicle into a tree following a high-speed chase in rural northern Louisiana that began over an unspecified traffic violation.
 But long-withheld video shows Louisiana State troopers stunning, punching and dragging the Black motorist — growing evidence obtained by an Associated Press investigation has revealed a pattern of violence kept shrouded in secrecy.
 (Family photo via AP, File) AP Show More Show Less 6 of12

-10 of12 FILE - Louisiana Gov. John Bel Edwards talks about Hurricane Delta damages before flying to southwest Louisiana Saturday Oct.
+8 of12 FILE - Louisiana Gov. John Bel Edwards talks about Hurricane Delta damages before flying to southwest Louisiana Saturday Oct.
 10, 2020, in Baton Rouge, La.
-(Bill Feig=labat Bill Feig/AP Show More Show Less
+(Bill Feig=labat Bill Feig/AP Show More Show Less 9 of12

+10 of12 FILE - Louisiana Gov. John Bel Edwards speaks about the investigation into the death of Ronald Greene in Baton Rouge, La., Tuesday, Feb.
+1, 2022.
+Matthew Hinton/AP Show More Show Less

 11 of12 FILE - Col. Lamar Davis, superintendent of the Louisiana State Police, speaks about the agency's release of video involving the death of Ronald Greene, at a press conference held Friday, May 21, 2021, in Baton Rouge, La.
 Greene was jolted with stun guns, put in a chokehold and beaten by troopers, and his death is now the subject of a federal civil rights investigation.
 Melinda Deslatte/AP Show More Show Less